Man leads police on car chase after giving them his license

 Because of possible danger to the public, the pursuit was terminated.

-Police are now asking the public to contact them if they know of Martinez' whereabouts.
+Police are now asking the public to contact them if they know of Martinez's whereabouts.